microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 #### Opening the Tab Switcher

-The user will press a keybinding named `openTabSwitcher` to bring up the UI.
+The user will press a keybinding named `tabSwitcher` to bring up the UI.
 The user will be able to change it to whatever they like.
 There will also be an optional `anchor` arg that may be provided to this keybinding.